claydotio/clay-mobile/specs/game-sharing-external.md

   -

 ### METRICS TO TRACK
-  - Shares per game session (overall and by-source)
+In order of importance
   - K-Factor (# of invites sent by each user * conversion rate of invite)
+    - Shares sent by each user (overall and per session)
+      - Track the source (eg sharing to Facebook, Twitter)
-  - Inbound users from shares (overall and by-source) -
+    - Inbound users from shares
+      - Track the source (eg incoming from Facebook, Twitter)

+### A/B TESTS
+We'll run tests as follows:

 ### WHAT SUCCESS LOOKS LIKE
   - K-factor > 1